Skip to content

 Replacement passports

-If you have a horse over the age of 12 months that has not previously been issued a passport, a replacement will need to be issued.
-This is a passport that automatically signs a horse out of the human food chain having surpassed one year of age with no record of medicines administered to it.
+If you have a horse over the age of 12 months that has not previously been issued a passport, a replacement passport must be issued.
+This is the type of first passport issued to a horse over the age of 12 months that automatically signs a horse out of the human food chain, rendering them unsuitable for sale for meat.

 Microchips

 If the horse has an existing microchip, be sure to check the number on the Equine Register ChipChecker to confirm that the horse has not previously been issued a passport.
-If the microchip number produces a result, you will need to apply to the Passport Issuing Organisation that issued the original passport for a duplicate.
-This is because DEFRA states that once a horse has been issued a UELN (Universal Equine Life Number/passport number) it should remain unchanged for its lifetime, and only the original issuing PIO has authority to duplicate the original passport.
+If the microchip number produces a result, you will need to apply to the PIO that issued the original passport for a duplicate.

 Learn more about horse passports